National Counselor Examination

 For further information about the NCE, NBCC, or NCC please visit the NBCC website for graduate students and faculty.

 In order to graduate, all students must sit for the National Counselor Examination (NCE).
 The exam is administered in April and October of each year.
+The exam application fee is $310.

 Contact Holly Myers for application information.

-Students who are well advances in their coursework may apply for national certification in counseling through the Counseling Department.
+Students who are well advanced in their coursework may apply for national certification in counseling through the Counseling Department.
 NBCC will contact you if there is a problem with the application.
 Once the application is approved, you will be registered for the National Counselor Examination (NCE).
 Approximately two weeks before the exam date, in either April or October of each year, you will receive an exam admission letter in the mail.

 The National Certified Counselor (NCC) is a voluntary credential that identifies to members of the public and prospective employers that you have met national certification standards based on research conducted in the field.